 - Have realistic expectations

-Before your arm lift, you will have an in-depth consultation with Dr. Will at his Washington DC area cosmetic surgery offices to discuss your cosmetic goals.
-He will provide you with instructions that will help you prepare for and recover from your brachioplasty and show your arm lift scars will be located.
+Before your arm lift, you will have an in-depth consultation with Dr. Will at his Washington, DC area cosmetic surgery offices to discuss your cosmetic goals.
+He will provide you with instructions that will help you prepare for and recover from your brachioplasty.
+He will also show you where your arm lift scars will be located.

 If you have stubborn fat deposits in your upper arms, Dr. Will may also recommend combining liposuction with your arm lift procedure to further improve upper arm contours.